-You can easily target seatrout from a shoreline, fishing pier, or boat.
-All you have to do is check the tides, find the right spots, and use a few of the best sea trout lures or live baits.
+The same principles apply regardless of whether you learn how to catch sea trout from shore, fishing pier, or boat.
+Simply check the tides for fishing, find the right spots, and bait your choice of the various sea trout fishing rigs with your favorite lures or live baits.
 After that, you will be well on your way to catching sea trout!

 - Focus your fishing efforts on shallow grass flats when the tide is rising.
 When the tide begins to fall, concentrate on nearby channels and holes.

 - If you want to fish with live bait, shrimp is the best option.
 Try free-lining a live shrimp on a size 1/0 circle hook.
-Some anglers pinch the tail off of the shrimp prior to rigging it on a hook so that the scent helps to attract the fish.
+Some anglers pinch the tail off the shrimp prior to rigging it on a hook so that the scent helps to attract the fish.

 Once you have mastered the basics of sea trout fishing, you can start experimenting with different trout fishing lures.

-Soft plastic shrimp: Since these lures imitate the sea trout's primary food source, they work well.
+Since these lures imitate the sea trout's primary food source, they work well.
 You can rig a soft plastic shrimp underneath a 3 to 5-inch popping cork to catch seatrout.

-Plastic tail grub jigs: Pink-colored plastic tail grub jigs in ¼, ⅜, and ½-ounce weights are very effective at catching trout.
+Pink-colored plastic tail grub jigs in ¼, ⅜, and ½-ounce weights are very effective at catching trout.
 Pink is a good color to use because it matches the color of a shrimp.

-Soft plastic jerk baits: Soft plastic jerkbaits made with glitter or flash are among the best light-tackle lures for sea trout.
+Soft plastic jerkbaits made with glitter or flash are among the best light-tackle lures for sea trout.
 Jerkbaits can be rigged weedless using a 2/0 wide gap hook, so they are perfect lures to use on the grass flats.

-Topwater plugs: When fishing during the morning or evening hours on the shallow flats, floating "walk the dog" topwater plugs are good lures to try.
+When fishing during the morning or evening hours on the shallow flats, floating "walk the dog" topwater plugs are good lures to try.
 The sight of a sea trout exploding out of the water as it hits a topwater plug is so exciting!

-Spoons: Small metal spoons are good to cast out around deep holes and channels when you notice that the trout are feeding on small baitfish.
+Small metal spoons are good to cast out around deep holes and channels when you notice that the trout are feeding on small baitfish.
 Spoons can be particularly useful when you are trying to locate fish since you can cover a wide area easily.